Rachel Getting Married: Music

+Sound

+Sound recording was a notable challenge in making Rachel Getting Married.
+Demme's documentary-inspired vision for the film — which consisted of long takes, multiple moving cameras, improvisation (in the acting as well as in the cinematography), and the live recording of music on set simultaneously with the dialog — made it difficult to record a wide range of sounds and to place and hide the necessary microphones.
+Sound mixer Jeff Pullman described his chosen approach as "miking this like an orchestra", with multitrack recording using up to 12 tracks.

 Reception

 Critical response

 The film received critical acclaim and appeared on many "Best Film of 2008" lists.
-On Rotten Tomatoes, it has an approval rating of 84% based on 201 reviews, with an average rating of 7.50/10.
-The website's critical consensus reads, "Rachel Getting Married is an engrossing tale of family angst, highlighted by Anne Hathaway's powerful performance and director Jonathan Demme's return to form."
-On Metacritic, the film has a score of 82 out of 100 based on 36 reviews, indicating "universal acclaim.".

-Michael Phillips of the Chicago Tribune called the film "a triumph of ambience," and applauded the acting, declaring that "Hathaway, DeWitt, Irwin and especially Winger are working at a very high level" in the film.
+Michael Phillips of the Chicago Tribune called the film "a triumph of ambience", and applauded the acting, declaring that "Hathaway, DeWitt, Irwin and especially Winger are working at a very high level" in the film.
 Roger Ebert's four-star rating added, "apart from the story, which is interesting enough, 'Rachel Getting Married' is like the theme music for an evolving new age."
 Other critics praised Jonathan Demme.
 Andrew Sarris noted in the New York Observer "his career of cinematic good works" and Owen Gleiberman of Entertainment Weekly observed "a fight scene that's as raw as Ingmar Bergman and as operatic as Mildred Pierce"... and "Demme's finest work since The Silence of the Lambs.

 Peter Travers of Rolling Stone noted that Rachel Getting Married is "a home run ... [it goes] deep into the joy and pain of being human."
 A.O.
 Scott of The New York Times said that the film "has an undeniable and authentic vitality, an exuberance of spirit, that feels welcome and rare".